Social Media

 • The current ban doesn’t mean that government employees can’t use TikTok.
 It simply means that they can’t have TikTok on their work devices.
 Note that politicians on TikTok were actually an emerging trend during the 2022 midterm elections.

 • Banning apps on gov't devices isn't new.
 Fact: the Army banned TikTok from government phones back in 2019.
-Consider also that the Pentagon banned fitness tracker apps back in 2018.
+Also, the Pentagon banned fitness tracker apps back in 2018.

 Brands shouldn’t assume the worst when it comes to the future of TikTok.